 Diwali, the Festival of Lights, is India’s most-loved festival.
-It falls in the month of October and brings together people of not just the Hindu faith but of all faiths to celebrate the simple idea that good always triumphs over evil.
+It falls in the month of October and brings together people of not just the Hindu faith, but of all faiths to celebrate the simple idea that good always triumphs over evil.

 While it is a festival that means different things to different people – from the mythical slaying of the demon Narkasura by Lord Krishna and the end of the exile of the Pandava princes to the return to the kingdom of Ayodhya by the God-king Rama, after defeating his wife’s abductor, the evil Ravana – this festival binds people in marking new beginnings.
 It is a time when all is forgiven and forgotten, a time to spruce up homes in a symbolic cleansing of negativity, and a time to don new clothes to represent a shedding of old ways and thoughts.
 To celebrate Diwali is to retain that last vestige of Indian-ness, wherever one lives on this planet.

-Thus, it was only natural that the Triangle’s Indian community would come together under the Hum Sub banner for a Diwali fest.
-Our first Cary Diwali was held year 2000 at the Herb C Young Community Center and attracted a record crowd of over 2500 people.
-Both the Town of Cary and Hum Sub realized they would need a bigger venue to host this and the new KokaBooth Amphitheatre seemed like a good fit.
-Cary Diwali has come a long way since, growing in both in quality and popularity.
-It is now the biggest event of its kind in the southeast, routinely attracting crowds of 14,000 plus people.
+Thus, it was only natural that the North Carolina Triangle’s Indian community would come together under the Hum Sub banner for a Diwali fest.
+Our first Cary Diwali was held in 2000 at the Herb C. Young Community Center and attracted a record crowd of over 2500 people.
+Both the Town of Cary and Hum Sub realized they would need a bigger venue to host this event and the new Koka Booth Amphitheatre seemed like a good fit.
+Since then, Cary Diwali has come a long way, growing in both quality and popularity.
+In 2022, Cary Diwali was rebranded as Hum Sub Diwali (HD) to welcome patrons from all around the Triangle area and to align with our community outreach goals.
+It is now the biggest free-to-attend event of its kind in the southeastern United States, routinely attracting crowds upwards of 15,000 people.

+Diwali is the festival of lights.
 The day’s grand finale is a dazzling display of fireworks, which is eagerly anticipated by both the young and young-at-heart.